Wdboyes13/Weelam.ca/README.md

 The Source for https://weelam.ca
 Code for https://weelam.ca/squaregame is in squaregame-src/jsport/a-lil-game
+Code for https://weelam.ca/games is in gamecenter/
+Code for https://devwordle.weelam.ca is in dev-wordle/